skypjack/entt/docs/signal.md

 assert(collector.vec[1] == 1);
 ```

-As shown above, a collector must expose a function operator that accepts as an
+A collector must expose a function operator that accepts as an argument a type
-argument a type to which the return type of the listeners can be converted.
+to which the return type of the listeners can be converted.
+Moreover, it has to
-Moreover, it has to return a boolean value that is false to stop collecting
+return a boolean value that is false to stop collecting data, true otherwise.
-data, true otherwise.
-This way one can avoid calling all the listeners in case
-it isn't necessary.
+This way one can avoid calling all the listeners in case it isn't necessary.

 # Delegate

 A delegate can be used as general purpose invoker with no memory overhead for
-free functions and member functions provided along with an instance on which
+free functions, members provided along with an instance on which to invoke them,
-to invoke them.<br/>
+lambdas and functors in general.<br/>
 It does not claim to be a drop-in replacement for an `std::function`, so do not
 expect to use it whenever an `std::function` fits well.
 However, it can be used
 to send opaque delegates around to be used to invoke functions as needed.